Introduction

 For those who find that lifestyle changes alone are not enough, medical interventions can offer additional support.

-Whether it’s through prescription weight loss medications, nutritional counseling, or other treatments, a tailored approach that suits your individual needs and long-term goals can make a significant difference.
+Whether it’s through prescription weight loss medications, nutritional counselling, or other treatments, a tailored approach that suits your individual needs and long-term goals can make a significant difference.

 For many people, diet and exercise are the foundation of weight management.
 However, despite best efforts, some individuals find that these traditional approaches alone are not sufficient to achieve or maintain a healthy weight.